FTB 2645 Publication Participation Guide for 2024 Revised: 12/2023

 - A California state college, community college district, or other post-secondary educational institution.

-All agencies need to read, sign, adhere to, and maintain FTB 7904, Confidentiality Statement, and Interagency Intercept Collection Program Special Terms and Conditions.
+All agencies must read, sign, adhere to, and maintain FTB 7904, Vendor/Contractor Confidentiality Statement, and the Interagency Intercept Collection Program Special Terms and Conditions, refer to Chapter 4.
 Agencies need to identify and maintain these documents for every employee within their agency that has access to the daily and weekly reports.
-To get a copy of the Confidentiality Statement go to ftb.ca.gov and search for 7904.
-This requirement includes, but is not limited to, agency/vendor IT department staff, agency/vendor management, agency/vendor fiscal staff, agency/vendor collector staff, etc. It is the responsibility of the agency, college, or district to safeguard the data as outlined in the Interagency Intercept Collection Program Special Terms and Conditions.
+To get a copy of the Vendor/Contractor Confidentiality Statement go to ftb.ca.gov and search for 7904.
+This requirement applies, but is not limited to, agency/vendor IT department staff, agency/vendor management, agency/vendor fiscal staff, agency/vendor collector staff, etc. It is the responsibility of the agency, college, or district to safeguard the data as outlined in the Interagency Intercept Collection Program Special Terms and Conditions.

-Failure to maintain and comply with FTB 7904 and Interagency Intercept Collection Program Special Terms and Conditions could result in unauthorized disclosure or access.
-Penalties for unauthorized disclosure or access could result in fines and imprisonment under California Law (R&TC Sections 19542, 19542.1, 19542.3 and GC Section 90005).
-Penalties may extend to the signature and names listed on the intent form as well as individuals listed on FTB 7904.
+Failure to maintain and comply with FTB 7904 and the Interagency Intercept Collection Program Special Terms and Conditions could result in unauthorized access, disclosure or use.
+Penalties for unauthorized access, disclosure, or use could result in fines and imprisonment under California Law (R&TC Sections 19542, 19542.1, and 19552.
+GC Section 90005).
+Penalties may extend to the signature and names listed on FTB 2280 PC, Intent to Participate and Agency Certification and FTB 2280A PC, Intent to Participate - Identification Search as well as individuals listed on FTB 7904.

 FTB may request a completed copy of FTB 7904 at any time.